-The well-known Ramakrishna Mission Hospital and Math was situated on the route between school and home, and every Pujo season on the way to and from school I peeped out of the car window to see if the Pandal’s were being set up yet.
+The well-known Ramakrishna Mission Hospital and Math were situated on the route between school and home.
+Every Pujo season, on the way to and from school, I peeped out of the car window to see if the Pandals were being set up yet.
 The excitement of spotting the bamboo skeleton of the Pandal being set up in the hospital compound meant it was soon going to be Pujo Time!

 The day of Mahalaya announced the end of the somber period of Pitru-Paksh.
-Mahalaya is also the day when Goddess Durga starts her descent towards earth and the feeling of Maa Aschen (Maa is on her way) brought about excitement in the air.
+Mahalaya is also the day when Goddess Durga starts her descent towards the earth.
+The feeling of Maa Aschen (Maa is on her way) brought about the excitement in the air.

 When Saptami, the 1st day of Pujo, dawned we dressed up to welcome Durga Maa, who scriptures say visits her Maika (her mother’s house) during this period.
-And so we went, in our traditional best discussing and betting on the the color of the saree Maa would be draped in this year.
+And so we went, in our traditional best, discussing and betting on the color of the saree Maa would be draped in this year.

-The first glimpse of Durga Maa always, but always, takes your breath away and you stare awe-struck at that serene face, those eyes that convey myriad emotions, the flowing tresses, the saree and jewels, a sight to behold.
-After we had soaked in Durga Maa’s sight to our hearts content Mom used to perform a small ritual of ‘nazar nikalna’ , getting rid of the evil eye we may have cast on Maa, by waving both her hands in a semi arc towards herself and then cracking her knuckles on either sides of her temples.
+The first glimpse of Durga Maa always, but always, takes your breath away.
+You stare awestruck at that serene face, those eyes that convey myriad emotions, the flowing tresses, the saree and jewels, a sight to behold.
+After we had soaked in Durga Maa’s sight to our heart’s content Mom used to perform a small ritual of ‘nazar nikalna’ , getting rid of the evil eye we may have cast on Maa, by waving both her hands in a semi arc towards herself and then cracking her knuckles on either side of her temples.
 The louder the cracks, the more the nazar, was the belief.

 Aarti time meant prayers and chants echoing around the pandal and the Pandit’s waving large inverted chandelier like lit diyas in front of Maa.
 Getting ‘Khichuri’ as the Bhog (Prasad) after the aarti was a special treat!

-Thus we welcomed Durga Maa and visited her, and whenever we did it did not fail to remind me that no matter how we may treat our female population, the pomp, splendor and celebrations for our female Goddesses is unmatched!
+Thus we welcomed Durga Maa.
+And whenever we did it never failed to remind me that no matter how we may treat our female population, the pomp, splendor, and celebrations for our female Goddesses is unmatched!

-Disclaimer: I am a Punjabi born and brought up in Bombay, despite which my fervour for Pujo time is on par with all the Bengali’s I know 😀 Any mistakes I may have made in the post above are my own.
-Do feel the need to point out required corrections.
+Disclaimer: I am a Punjabi born and brought up in Bombay, despite which my fervor for Pujo time is on par with all the Bengali’s I know 😀 Any mistakes I may have made in the post above are my own.
+Do feel the need to point out the required corrections.